 The third reason I like Minwax Finishing Cloths is the way they let me easily touch up worn and damaged stained trim and molding.
 See a spot somewhere in your house, whip out a finishing cloth, and bingo, the damage is a whole lot less visible.
 Maybe even completely invisible if you choose the right colour.

-The cloths come in 5 shades of brown and cost less than $12 for a package of eight cloths with plastic gloves.
+The cloths come in 5 shades of brown, costing less than $20 for a package of eight cloths with plastic gloves.
 They keep well on the shelf, too.
 I’ve had several opened and resealed packages in periodic use for months and the cloths still come out fresh and moist.
 They dry quickly on wood, but somehow seem to stay moist very well in the package.

 The only drawback I can see with this product has to do with the size of area you’re finishing.
 If you’re doing more than a few big pieces of furniture, you might want to use stain in a can just because it covers so much more ground for the money.
 In practice in my own shop I keep both cans and cloths on hand.
 Both are best in different situations.